 Flowers exist solely to attract pollinators.
 Only angiosperms make flowers.
 Gymnosperms, such as conifers, ginkgo trees, and cycads make cones, or strobili.
 The colors, patterns, showy displays, and sweet aromas we associate with flowers are all in place to attract insects, bats, and birds.
 Flowers are supported by a stem called a peduncle.
 Small green leaf-like structure, called sepals, are often seen at the base of a flower.
 A collection of sepals is called a calyx.
 Individual petals may produce nectar or scent.
 All of the petals together are called the corolla.
 The combined corolla and calyx are called the perianth.
 The tip of a flower stalk, called the receptacle, contains the plant’s reproductive organs.
 Flowers can be male, female, or both, though not always at the same time.
 The female part, or pistil, consists of a pollen-receiving stigma, supportive style, and the ovary.
-[When you eat saffron, you are eating the style and stigma of an autumn crocus flower.]
 The male part, or stamen, consists of a pollen-producing anther and a supporting filament.
 Flowers are very useful in plant identification.

 Genetic research and electron microscopes have brought plant anatomy to exciting new levels.
 Assumptions about kinship have been wrecked asunder and colorized scanning electron microscope (SEM) images can be breathtaking.
 Different types of plant cells gather together to create tissues.
 Those tissues come together to create the functional parts of a plant.